 Gove’s story is well-preserved in The Gove Book: History and Genealogy of the American Family of Gove, written by William Henry Gove.

-Gove was born in London.
+Gove was born in 1630 in London.
 His father brought him to America around 1647 when he was 17.
-He gradually moved north from Charlestown, Massachusetts to Salisbury and finally into Hampton in 1665.
+He gradually moved north from Charlestown, Mass., to Salisbury, Mass., and finally into Hampton in what is now New Hampshire in 1665.

-In 1679, King Charles II declared that New Hampshire was no longer a part of Massachusetts.
+In 1679, King Charles II declared that New Hampshire no longer belonged to Massachusetts.
 Rather, it would be governed as an independent province.
 At that point, the English hadn’t settled much of New Hampshire, which consisted of four towns: Portsmouth, Exeter, Hampton and Dover.

-A council was elected to govern the new colony and it operated until 1683 with Edward Gove as a member.
+The colony elected a council to govern itself, which operated until 1683 with Edward Gove as a member.
 This brief period of self-governance abruptly ended shortly after a royal governor, Edward Cranfield, arrived late in 1682.

 Cranfield had two unenviable tasks.
 First, he had to impose a tax on the colony.
 Second, he had to deal with Robert Mason.
-In 1622, Captain John Mason had been granted title to property north of the Merrimack River in Newburyport.
-But little had been done with the land by the Mason family.
+In 1622, Capt, John Mason had gained title to property north of the Merrimack River in Newburyport.
+But the Mason family had done little with the land.

 John Mason had built mills for sawing lumber and milling grain, and he stocked his new colony with cannon and small arms.
 Upon his death, however, all his work decayed to ruin.

-In 1652, a descendant had tried to reestablish ownership of the colony and, though he successfully sued one of the settlers occupying part of the land, he could never extract any payment.
+In 1652, a descendant tried to reestablish ownership of the colony.
+Though he successfully sued one of the settlers occupying part of the land, he could never extract any payment.
 He returned to England empty-handed.

-With the royal decision to detach New Hampshire from Massachusetts, the time seemed right to Robert Mason to try to enforce his family’s 60-year-old claim to the land once again.
+With the royal decision to detach New Hampshire from Massachusetts, the time seemed right to Robert Mason to try to enforce his family’s 60-year-old claim to the land.
 With visions of establishing himself a fiefdom, Mason named himself Lord Proprietor of New Hampshire.
-He then agreed to pay Cranfield a salary of 150 pounds to go to New Hampshire as governor and began demanding that the residents of the colony start paying him rent for their land.
-He was to send 20 percent of what he collected back to the king.
+He then agreed to pay Governor Cranfield a salary of 150 pounds to go to New Hampshire.
+Mason also began demanding that the residents of the colony start paying him rent for their land.
+He agreed to send 20 percent of what he collected back to the king.

 The elected government of New Hampshire was dissolved and replaced by an appointed king’s governing council.
 This council first tried to buy off Cranfield by topping Mason’s bribe.
 It voted him a payment of 250 pounds.
 Cranfield agreed to the payment, but continued working with Mason.

-The governing council was growing increasingly annoyed by Mason as he continued to assert that he owned all of New Hampshire, denying them trees for fuel and threatening to sell their property.
+The governing council grew increasingly annoyed by Mason as he continued to assert that he owned all of New Hampshire.
+He also denied them trees for fuel and threatened to sell their property.
 The governing council outlawed his proceedings and almost everyone flat-out refused to pay him rents.

-Cranfield, too, was getting frustrated at the colonists unwillingness to pay.
-In Hampton, Gove – who was a large landowner – boiled over.
+Cranfield, too, started getting frustrated at the colonists’ unwillingness to pay.
+In Hampton, Edward Gove – a large landowner – boiled over.

-Gove had a history of being a hothead, appearing in court to answer complaints about his foul language and accusing his neighbor of being a thief.
+Edward Gove had a history of hotheadedness,.
+He appeared in court to answer complaints about his foul language and his accusation that his neighbor had stolen property.
 The time had come, Gove asserted, to defend the liberties of the colonists from Mason and Cranfield.

-Gove assembled a group of 12 men who, like him, felt the time had come to revolt against Cranfield.
-The men armed themselves and rode from Exeter to Hampton aboard horses, one man blowing a horn and the others calling for their neighbors to come out and join them in rising up against the tyranny.
+Gove assembled a group of 12 men who felt, as he did, that the time had come to revolt against Cranfield.
+The men armed themselves and rode horses from Exeter to Hampton, one man blowing a horn and the others calling for their neighbors to come out and join them in rising up against the tyranny.
 (Alcohol may have played a role in this endeavor.)

 Gove’s neighbors not only didn’t pick up arms to join him.
 They had him arrested.
-To those who knew Gove, the episode might have been viewed as Edward Gove popping off as he was accustomed to do.
+Those who knew him might have viewed the episode as Edward Gove popping off as usual.

-To Cranfield, the incident was treasonous.
-Gove and his fellow riders were jailed and then tried.
-Gove’s neighbors tried to explain to the court that for Edward Gove, this type of behavior wasn’t terribly unusual nor was he all that difficult to control.
+To Cranfield, the incident amounted to treason.
+He had Gove and his fellow riders jailed and then tried.
+Gove’s neighbors tried to explain to the court that, for Edward Gove, this type of behavior wasn’t terribly unusual nor was he all that difficult to control.